nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### 7.2.5 Sort clients

-1. Sorts the current lists of clients
+1. Sorts the lists of clients

     1. Prerequisites: the client list is not empty when the command is used